bunnybooboo/learning-path/sandbox/lxc/fresh-start.md

 18. `reboot`

-19. `systemctl status NetworkManager` - active and running but with an error re dnsmasq and dhcp6..
+19. `systemctl status NetworkManager` - active and running but with an error re dnsmasq and dhcp6.. [see https://github.com/bunnybooboo/learning-path/issues/1 for all these status outputs]

 20. `systemctl status dnsmasq` - FAILED listening socket already in use